 To sum up

-1. Check the NewsBlog for details of future assignments which are also announced on club nights
+1. Check the NewsBlog for details of future assignments which are also announced on club nights and by emailing list

 2. Turn up on the day and get shooting